So...what is it like sharing a dorm with members of the opposite sex?

 So, what is living in a co-ed dorm—or a co-ed room—really like?

-Co-ed dorm buildings may still separate genders, often by floors or “wings,” but many schools just mix things up, with female and male roommates living next door or across the hall from each other.
+Co-ed dorms (meaning the buildings, not the individual rooms) may still separate genders, often by floors or “wings.”
+But many colleges just mix things up, with female and male roommates living next door or across the hall from each other.
 In any case, there’s a good chance you’ll run into the opposite sex while you’re in your jammies—and possibly while you’re in the public restrooms.

 On the subject of bathrooms, which are often students’ biggest concern about co-ed living: co-ed dorm bathroom policies also vary, so it’s important to check with your college to see what’s up.
 For example, UC Riverside’s co-ed dorms have gender-specific restrooms and showers, but at MIT, the bathrooms are co-ed too.
 In co-ed bathrooms, the showers have curtains and bathroom stalls have doors (just like in single-sex bathrooms), but you’ll still find yourself in close proximity to someone of the opposite sex.
 And, yes, you both might be naked.
-But unless one of you chooses to strut around in your birthday suit—or you have superpowers that allow you to see through concrete shower walls—you’re not going to see anyone’s nakedness.
+But unless one of you chooses to strut around in your birthday suit, you’re not going to see anyone’s nakedness.
 And as for simply sharing bathroom space with the opposite sex?
 “Nobody cares.”

 Beyond bathrooms, co-ed dorms are pretty much like any other dorms, except, you know, co-ed.
 There are often communal spaces to hang out, cook, and/or study.
 RAs plan events.
 You’ll go through some sort of security checkpoint to get in.
 And you’ll probably need to sign in any guests if you have them (though co-ed dorms may be more lax about guests of the opposite sex and curfews).